RetroLoom/sed1200emu/README.md

 At the moment, 20x2 HD44780 LCD is too large as a direct replacement for the MT-32.
 Adaptation will be needed in the form of a redesigned 3D printed face plate for the current LCD.
 If you have interest in helping design something like this, please get in touch!
 I have searched around for better fitting 20x2 LCD's but I have not found anything that would match.

 Another option is to program new methods that adapts the display to a 16x2 LCD.
 This might need some elaborate programming to work.

+## License Information
+The original release this project is derived from Tim Tashpulatov without license or warranty.
+The updated revisions of this project released in 2024 include a GPL v3 license which can be found here in the LICENSE file.